nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_summary.md

 ## Section banner content ##

-Provider's message describing at a summary level how they have populated this section.
+Provider message describing at a summary level how they have populated this section.

 ## Sections detail ##